 All financial and administrative policies involving community members across campus are within the scope of this policy.
 If there is variance between departmental expectations and the common approach described through college policy, the college will look to the campus community to support the spirit and the objectives of college policy.

-Although most students have selected their courses prior to the beginning of the fall and spring terms, all students must officially go through validation at the beginning of each term — Blocks 1 and 5 — by turning in their validation card at validation, or to the registrar’s office.
+Although most students have selected their courses prior to the beginning of the fall and spring terms, all students (new, continuing, transfers and readmits) must officially check-in at the beginning of each term — Blocks 1 and 5.
 This process validates the student’s arrival on campus, intent to participate in courses for the semester and to fulfill all financial obligations.
-It is the student’s responsibility to notify the registrar’s office if he or she will not be on campus for validation.
-Failure to validate enrollment for the semester, or to notify the registrar’s office of late arrival, will result in a late registration fee of $50 and may cancel courses for the term.
+Failure to do so may result in a $50 fee and courses may be dropped.
+It is the student’s responsibility to notify the registrar’s office if he or she will not attend for the term.

 First-year and transfer students select their first two courses (Blocks 1 and 2) by mail during the summer or fall (for January transfers).
 During New Student Orientation Week, students meet with their academic advisers to review their choices.
 Then, during Block 2, first-year and transfer students select courses for the remainder of the academic year.

 In March or April, two weeks are set aside for pre-registration (course enrollment) for the coming academic year.
 During this period, students meet with their advisers to plan their academic programs for the next year.
 Also at this time they may discuss a choice of major and vocational possibilities and review their academic progress.
 Students must declare a major before registration for the junior year.